 Each species has its characteristic call frequency.
 However, within the same species, the sounds emitted vary from one individual to another depending on the activity being performed, such as leaving the colony, or the different steps of feeding - search, detection, approach and attack on the prey.
 The calls also vary depending on the type of habitat and environment where the bats are.
 Biologists use recordings of these high-frequency calls, called sonograms, to identify the bat species.

-During the summer, some cave-dwelling species use buildings to give birth and raise their young.
+During the summer, some non-migratory species use buildings to give birth and raise their young.
 They can also roost inside cavities and under the bark of live or dead trees.
 Non-migratory bats generally have shorter and more rounded wings than migratory species, giving them greater manoeuvrability in flight.
 As a result, non-migratory bats feed more often in closed environments (coniferous forests, urban areas).

 During the summer, migratory bats primarily roost in trees, but can occasionally be found in buildings.
 So far, there have been no cases of white-nose syndrome recorded for this type of bat.